-"Means of monitoring the status of the plant shall be provided for ensuring that the required safety functions are fulfilled."

-3.4.
-Required safety functions are derived from the nuclear power plant design process (see section 4 of Ref.
-[1]) and a systematic approach is required to be followed to allocate these functions to plant structures, systems and components.
+- 3.3.
+Paragraph 4.2 of SSR-2/1 (Rev. 1) [1] states: "Means of monitoring the status of the plant shall be provided for ensuring that the required safety functions are fulfilled" - 3.4.
+The required safety functions are derived from the nuclear power plant design process (see section 4 of SSR-2/1 (Rev. 1) [1]) and a systematic approach is required to be followed to allocate these functions to plant structures, systems and components.

-3.5.
-The required functions (and corresponding non-functional requirements for properties such as safety, security and timing constraints) of the I&C systems should be determined as part of the design process for the nuclear power plant.
+- 3.5.
+The required functions (and corresponding non-functional requirements for properties such as safety, security and timing constraints) of the I&C systems should be determined as part of the design process for the nuclear power plant. - 3.6.

-3.6.
 The functions allocated to the I&C systems include those functions that provide information and control capabilities relevant to operation of the plant in the various modes of operational states and in accident conditions.
-The objectives of these functions, corresponding to the concept of defence in depth, are to:

-- Prevent deviations from normal operation; - Detect failures and control abnormal operations; - Control accidents that are within the plant design basis; - Control consequences in design extension conditions; - Mitigate the radiological consequences of accidents.
+The objectives of these functions, corresponding to the concept of defence in depth, are to: - Prevent deviations from normal operation; - Detect failures and control abnormal operations; - Control accidents that are within the plant design basis; - Control consequences in design extension conditions; - Mitigate the radiological consequences of accidents.

-CONTENT OF DESIGN BASIS FOR I&C SYSTEMS
+CONTENT OF DESIGN BASIS FOR INSTRUMENTATION AND CONTROL SYSTEMS